-Central government continues to introduce new policies and standards that substantially changes or adds to requirements.
+Central government continues to introduce new policies and standards that substantially change or add to requirements.
 Government direction (eg. National Policy Statement on Urban Development) has impact locally and requires district plan changes.
-Government plans to replace the Resource Management Act (RMA) with alternative legislation creates uncertainty.
+Government plans to replace the Resource Management Act (RMA) with alternative legislation create uncertainty.